cmput404-azure/project/README.md

 The common deployment method is that both the frontend and backend require its own `Procfile` for a separate Heroku dyno, they cannot be run on the same dyno.

+*NOTE WE ARE SUPPOSE TO BUILD REACT AS STATIC THEN RUN ONLY ONE DYNO.*
+** TA CONFIRMED WE CANNOT RUN TWO SERVERS **

 ### Frontend

 Instructions here...